orfeus-eu/documentation/docs/adria_array_seismicnetworks.rst

 	#) Granting permission.
-		Then, please let `Gregor Rajh' <mailto:regor.rajh@gov.si>`_ know which email was registered, to be added to the AdriaArray group.
+		Then, please let `Gregor Rajh <mailto:regor.rajh@gov.si>`_ know which email was registered, to be added to the AdriaArray group.

 		Some nodes (as NIEP) require a manual update of the email list, and it may take a few more days to access the full database (i.e. Y8 network code).